pfwd/cv/README.md

 # Skills and assets
 - A passion for testing, good practice and clean code
-- Experience with PHP frameworks such as Symfony, Laravel and Zend
+- Experience with PHP frameworks such as Symfony, Laravel, Zend, Lumen
-- Experience with PHP build and testing tools such as composer, PHPStan, Codeception and PHP Unit
+- Experience with PHP build and testing tools such as composer, PHPStan, Codeception and PHPUnit
+- Experience in client sided (Web/Mobile app) frameworks and languages such as Vanilla JavaScript, React, Gatsby, VueJS, jQuery, AlloyJS, Titanium, BootStrap and TailwindCSS
-- Experience with Python frameworks such as Django and Flask
+- Experience with Python frameworks such as Flask, MicroPython
-- Experience with devops tools including Docker, Jenkins and AWS
+- Experience with devops tools including Docker, Linux, Jenkins, AWS, Travis, Netlify
-- Experience in client sided frameworks and task runners such as WebPack, NPM and Gulp
 - Experience with source control systems such as Git, and SVN
-- Fluent Linux command line skills
 - Over a decade of professional web development experience (Almost 2 decades including study of the field)
-- Teacher to over online students (HowToCodeWell YouTube Channel)
+- Teacher to online students (HowToCodeWell YouTube Channel)

 ## Work history
+### 2018 - 2020 | Contractor at Planet Wide City
+Building the How To Code Well community sites using Symfony, GatsbyJS and React components React and Gatsby Components can be found on [NPM](https://www.npmjs.com/org/howtocodewell)

 ### 2019 - 2020 | Contractor at Planet Wide City
 [Planet Wide City](https://www.planetwidecity.com)

-PHP Contractor and consultant working on legacy PHP projects using Magento, Docker and Linux
+PHP Contractor and consultant working on legacy PHP projects using Magento, jQuery Docker and Linux

 ### 2016 - 2019 | Contractor at The E Cancer Global Foundation
 [Ecancer.org](http://www.ecancer.org)